Provided by CoolFundraisingIdeas.net

 The college has had an impact in its community, from its earliest days as the second college for women in the South to current support of local charities.
 Its students have a long history of community service, and it has opened its doors to the community for art exhibits, performances, lectures, and other events.
 Its estimated direct, annual economic impact in greater Greensboro is more than $60 million.

-Having overcome recent financial challenges during the Great Recession, today GC is in good standing with its accrediting bodies, vendors, banks and the federal Department of Education.
+Having overcome financial challenges during the Great Recession 10 years ago, today GC is in good standing with its accrediting bodies, vendors, banks and the federal Department of Education.
 On a balanced and realistic budget it serves roughly 1,000 traditional undergraduates, adult learners, and middle college students, preparing all for a lifetime of learning, work, and service in a close-knit community with deep ties to downtown Greensboro, from business to the arts and other nonprofits.

 Greensboro College’s Latin motto, Palma Non Sine Pulvere, commonly is translated as, “No prize without effort.”
-The college has set a goal of $15 million in cash, in-kind gifts, estate gifts, and pledges to be committed by June 30, 2020, to implement the more than 100 specific goals of the strategic plan, as well as to pay the costs associated with the campaign.
-More than $12 million in outright and planned gifts have been committed during the quiet phase of the campaign.
+The college set a goal of $15 million in cash, in-kind gifts, estate gifts, and pledges to be committed by June 30, 2020, to implement the more than 100 specific goals of the strategic plan, as well as to pay the costs associated with the campaign.

-To fund the work of the strategic plan, Greensboro College has launched a capital campaign to provide for four major areas of need:
+To fund the work of the strategic plan, Greensboro College launched a public capital campaign in February 2017 with $13.2 million in gifts secured during a quiet phase, to provide for four major areas of need:

 Faculty and Staff Compensation and Professional Development: